hickeyma/granite-io-examples/rag_example.md

     print(f"{choice.text}\n")
 ```

-Now the response from the model is far more appealing to me as the answer is accurate because of being able to compliment the prompt with extra source:
+Now the response from the model is far more appealing to me as the answer is accurate:

 ```shell
 Based on the information provided, Limerick has been one of the most successful hurling teams in Ireland over the past decade.
 They won the All-Ireland Senior Hurling Championship (AHSC) in 2018 and then went on to win it again in 2020, 2021, and 2022 <co>1</co>.
 Additionally, they secured the National Hurling League (NHL) titles in 2019, 2020, 2023, and the Munster Senior Hurling Championship (MSHC) in 2019, 2020, 2021, and 2022.
 Their achievement of winning four consecutive AHSC titles from 2020 to 2023 places them among the elite hurling teams in history, alongside Cork's dominance in the 1940s and Kilkenny's in the 2000s.